COVID-19 Booster Information Boosted is Better!

 Currently, the vaccines still protect against the new virus variants (mutants).
 The changing of the virus is expected, as this is what viruses do, so it is best to get your vaccine when it is your turn.
 In order to stop the coronavirus from mutating, we need to stop it from infecting people and the best way to do that is to get vaccinated against COVID-19.

 Yes.
-The data we have seen make us confident that the vaccines authorized by the U.S. Food and Drug Administration (FDA) are safe for the ages included in the authorization.
-The Pfizer/BioNTech COVID-19 vaccine is authorized for use in people 12 and older.
-Most new medicines and vaccines are studied in adults first, so the first authorization for the vaccine didn’t include children under 16, but this most recent study did.
+The data we have seen make us confident that the vaccines authorized by the U.S. Food and Drug Administration (FDA) are safe for children and adolescents.
+The Pfizer/BioNTech COVID-19 vaccine is authorized for use in people 5 years old and older.

 The Pfizer vaccine is given in two doses, with the second dose approximately three weeks after the first.